SMaC-3/PRISM-SANS/README.md

 # PRISM-SANS
-Implementation of PRISM for fitting worm-like micelle/polymer SANS data in MATLAB that exhibit additional structure factor.
+Implementation of PRISM for fitting wormlike micelle/polymer SANS data in MATLAB that exhibit additional structure factor.